Purchase and refunds

 Any data we hold through the VLE is subject to our Privacy and Data Protection policies.

 For the purpose of troubleshooting problems within the VLE, our technical support team may need to access your VLE (Canvas) account.
 We would only do this in the event you contact us requiring help and with your permission.
 All such access is recorded in the system logs.

-By enrolling in any Cambridge Advance Online course, you confirm that you will:
+By enrolling in any University of Cambridge Online course, you confirm that you will: